 - 8.8.1.
-Council delegates the power to the Development Authority to extend periods of time related to development permit approvals as follows: - a. development permit approval for a use which remains compatible with adjacent land uses and which continues to conform to the Bylaw may be extended, in six-month increments, to a maximum of two (2) years from the original approval date; and - b. a development permit approval extension may be granted one (1) time without the review of conditions and there may be not more than four (4) additional extensions that are subject to the applicant showing substantial completion of the majority of the conditions.
+The Development Authority may extend periods of time related to development permit approvals as follows: - a. development permit approval for a use which remains compatible with adjacent land uses and which continues to conform to the Bylaw may be extended, in six (6) month increments, to a maximum of four (4) extensions; and - b. a development permit approval extension may be granted one (1) time without the review of conditions and there may be not more than four (4) additional extensions that are subject to the applicant showing substantial completion of the majority of the conditions.
 The Development Authority may grant three (3) extensions, but after the third extension the applicants are subject to any amended regulations. - 8.8.2.
 A development permit approval where the use that would result from the development coming into conflict with adjacent land uses or which no longer conforms to the Bylaw must not be extended. - 8.8.3.
 A development permit approval granted two (2) years from the date of the extended approvals may not be extended.